muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 - [References](#references)

 # Extract
-This is the process of obtaining data from the source.
+The process of obtaining data from the source.
 ## Data Source
 In this project data is obtained from Home credit default risk at Kaggle.com
 ## Data Sets